kentnf/VirusDetect/README.md

 During the migration, `virusdetect tools check` will also fall back to bundled legacy tools in `bin/` when needed for transitional development.

 When you use `--backend legacy`, the original Perl dependencies still apply.
 In particular, BioPerl modules such as `Bio::SeqIO` and `Bio::Graphics` must be installed.

+Bioconda packaging scaffolding now lives in [BIOCONDA.md](/Users/kentnf/projects/cornell/VirusDetect/BIOCONDA.md) and [recipes/virusdetect/meta.yaml](/Users/kentnf/projects/cornell/VirusDetect/recipes/virusdetect/meta.yaml).
+The public package is not published there yet, but the repository now carries the recipe and release-asset layout needed for submission.

 ### Alternative: local editable install